defenseunicorns/kubernetes-fluent-client/CONTRIBUTING.md

 - PRs must be against the `main` branch.
 - PRs must pass CI checks.
-- All commits must be signed.
+- Ensure all commits in your PR are signed.
 - PRs should have a related issue, except for trivial fixes.

 ## Coding Guidelines